Home > Become a Notary > How to Become an Ohio Notary

 Can a non-resident of Ohio apply for a commission as a notary public?

-Yes.
-A nonresident attorney who is licensed to practice law in Ohio by the Ohio Supreme Court with a principal place of business or primary practice in Ohio may apply for an Ohio notary public commission.
+- A non-resident attorney who is licensed to practice law in Ohio by the Ohio Supreme Court with a principal place of business or primary practice in Ohio.
 Attorney applicants seeking a notary public commission are:

 How long is a notary public's commission term in Ohio?